 There is so much to tell you about teas.

 What do you do when you want to prepare a formula of 6 different herbs and some need to be decocted and some infused?
 How do you make bad tasting teas taste better?
 What are the advantages and disadvantages of herbal teas.
 This and more can be found in the article, "Tips on Making Herbal Teas."

 Your Questions About Tea Making Can Be Answered

-If you don't find answers to your tea making questions in the articles already written on the "Making Herbal Products Page," please speak up so you can get an answer in the comments section or in a future herb blog.
-Ask the question in the comments section below.
+If you don't find answers to your tea making questions in the articles already written on the "Making Herbal Products Page," please speak up so you can get an answer in the a future herb blog.
+Send your questions by email at the contact above.

 Remember To Send This To Friends And Family Who Will Benefit From Reading It!